chinapedia/wikipedia.abstract.en/Page/Cambrian.md

 Dating the Cambrian

-Archeocyathids.JPGs from the Poleta formation in the Death Valley area]] The International Commission on Stratigraphy list the Cambrian period as beginning at and ending at .
+s from the Poleta formation in the Death Valley area]] The International Commission on Stratigraphy list the Cambrian period as beginning at and ending at .

 The lower boundary of the Cambrian was originally held to represent the first appearance of complex life, represented by trilobites.
 The recognition of small shelly fossils before the first trilobites, and Ediacara biota substantially earlier, led to calls for a more precisely defined base to the Cambrian period.[17]